 We’re going global

 After six years and 23 issues in Swedish it’s time to go global with c/o HOPS.
-This fall the first issue of the english version will hit the market.
+Early 2020 the first issue of the english version will hit the market.
 But you can order it already now.
 The first 1000 orders will get a tote bag for free and their names printed in the first issue.
 The names will appear in the order by which the subscriptions are received.

 The English version of c/o HOPS is going to be 200+ pages biannual and include: food and beer pairings, expanded cityguides/travel reportage, homebrewing, long interview portraits and big features with topics like beer and cheese, barrel aging and off flavors. + we’re adding some new sections that we’re going to present more of during the summer.